MukhilV/MukhilV/README.md

 - ⚡ Proficient at collaborating with cross functional teams, designing scalable applications, and dedicated in delivering impactful results.
 Currently headed towards learning and leveraging advanced AI concepts like RAG to solve domain specific LLM problems.
-- 🔭 I’m currently working on project a Retrieval Augumented Genegration Project to identify spans of texts which can be potential hyperlinks and retrieve texts with further explains the hyperlinked text.
+- 🔭 I’m currently working on project a Retrieval Augumented Genegration Project to identify spans of texts which can be potential hyperlinks and retrieve texts which further explains the hyperlinked text.
 - 📫 How to reach me: mukhil1140@gmail.com
 - 😄 Pronouns: He/Him